-If you should happen to do it yourself, you purchase the kit and gather the sample.
-The test will give you step-by-step instructions on what you need to obtain for your particular test.
+If you should happen to do it yourself, you purchase the indoor air quality kit and gather the sample.
+The indoor air quality test will give you step-by-step instructions on what you need to obtain for your particular test.
 You send the test kit back.
 They conduct the testing in their laboratory and send you the results.
 In many cases, you’re able to get the results via email.
 On the other hand, a consultant will determine what you’re susceptible to and will carry out the testing process if necessary.
-If you hire a consultant, they’ll advise you on how to resolve any of the issues you have.
+If you hire an indoor air quality consultant, they’ll advise you on how to resolve any of the issues you have.

 EPA’s Guidelines for Testing

 The Environmental Protection Agency’s (EPA) follows specific guidelines for testing.
 However, they don’t have regulations regarding the testing kits you purchase from laboratories.
 Each contaminant type has its own testing variety.
 For example, they use a SUMMA® stainless steel container for volatile organic compound sampling and solid absorbents.
 To test for nicotine, they use an XAD-4 solid adsorbent, passive filter cassettes or active filter cassettes.
 Both carbon monoxide and carbon dioxide testing use gas filter correction or infrared spectroscopy.

 The EPA uses continuous Luminox LMA-3, passive sampler badge, transducer technology electrochemical technique or a Palmes diffusion for nitrogen dioxide testing.
 When they conduct formaldehyde analysis or polynuclear aromatic hydrocarbons testing, they use mass spectrometry or high-performance liquid chromatography.
 They may also use a quartz filter/adsorbent cartridge that utilizes a subsequent analysis through gas chromatography.